 There’s old school ironing, and then there’s ironing with the Oliso.
 From start to finish, this model feels like a new and exciting experience.
-You’ll begin by filling the tank from the side, which also allows you to add more water mid-use for the utmost in functionality.
+You’ll begin by filling the water tank from the side, which also allows you to add more water mid-use for the utmost in functionality.

 When you plug this model into the wall, you’ll notice that the cord is a staggering 12 feet in length, and the company has included a 360 pivot.
 We love this and think it’s one of the best add-on’s on this model.

 Pivoting makes a huge difference.

 You’ll be able to pivot the cord to make it easier and faster to press your clothes, quilts and any other items.
 No longer do you need to reposition your ironing board or use a bulky extension cord to find just the right angle to press all of your clothes.

 Every year, countless fires start and garments get scorched because people forget to shut off their iron.

 The Oliso TG1600 has an auto shut-off time of 30 minutes, reducing the risk of fires.
 The soleplate still stays hot for quite some time after the shutoff timer is reached, so you can proceed to press your clothes at this time if you wish.

 A burst of powerful water is provided via the Tripleplay Xtremesteam and Pro-Press soleplate.
 This will remove creases or wrinkles from any type of fabric.

 Continuous vertical and horizontal bursts of water are provided, so you can confidently press all of your quilts and garments as efficiently as possible.

 The handle is the best in high-tech.
 When users lift their hand off of the handle, the soleplate will lift up off of the garment.
 This will help you avoid:

 - Burning clothes

 If you’ve ever had to juggle ironing, cooking dinner and watching rowdy children, you know just how easy it is to get distracted and burn your clothes.
 This is a thing of the past with the Oliso TG1600 steam iron.

 - Lifts to help avoid scorches and burns

 - Auto shut off system for added safety